ETE4990-S25/project-1-gordon-and-thomas-in-the-mornin/readme.md

 ### Items
 - Items are stored in a JSON file
+- An Item Manager has been made to manage the
 - Items have a name, description, a list of materials needed to craft the item, and a ratity
   - Rarity is used to determine what tier the item is
     - common can be found in the lands